IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-writing-apps.md

 The public package used to integrate with an IBM® Cloud Object Storage instance and listen for changes in data.
 Similar to the Cloudant package.

 {% hint style="success" %}
-All you need do is bind the package to your namespace, configure it with proper parameter values (e.g., credentials for storage services) and ICF does the rest!
+All you need do is bind any of these packages to your namespace, configure it with proper parameter values (e.g., credentials for storage services) and ICF does the rest!
 {% endhint %}

 {% hint style="tip" %}